kpetrakis/PubMed/README.md

 ## Reproducibility

-Either download "PubMed Multi Label Text Classification Dataset Processed.csv" and place it in data/raw and run
+Either download "PubMed Multi Label Text Classification Dataset Processed.csv" place it in data/raw and run

 ```bash
 python parse_data.py
 ```

-This will create the train dev and test data tensors.
+This will create the train/ dev/ and test/ data tensors.

 Or you can download those tensors directly from the Google Drive link in the report.